einbahnstrasse/MUS218A-Soundscapes-FA2025/studio.md

 # Studio Calendars

 If you are enrolled in MUS218A or other studio courses, you will receive access to the following calendars.
-Students can use these calendars to reserve time in the **Bates Sound Studio**, located in room 302 of the [Olin Arts Center.](https://www.bates.edu/music/about/olin-arts-center/){:target="_blank"}.
+Students use these calendars to reserve time in the **Bates Sound Studio**.

-There are 3 possible spaces to work in: Studio A, Studio B, and the computers located in the mainspace (where classes are taught).
-Students may use any of the 3 following calendars to access the Bates Sound Studio for project work or to complete daily assignments.
+There are **3 possible spaces** to work in: **Studio A**, **Studio B**, and the **computers located in the mainspace** (i.e., the open space where classes are taught).
+Students may use any of the 3 following calendars to access the Sound Studio for project work and to complete daily assignments.

-Ensure that you are properly logged in to your Bates Google account.
-If you are in a personal Google account then you'll see an error.
-Permission to these calendars will not be extended to personal Google accounts.
+Ensure that you are properly **logged in to your Bates Google account**.
+If you are viewing these calendars from a personal Google account, you'll encounter an error when trying to reserve time or access the calendar. _Permission to these calendars will not be extended to personal Google accounts_.

 ## Mainspace Calendar